rperry99/Security_Plus--Obsidian/README.md

 This page is essentially being used as a hub for the notes.
 This way, I do not have to manually search the long list of notes.

 To accomplish this, I am using DataView, along with tags to sort things into different categories.
-- `#Acronym` | To have a complete list of all the acronyms recommended to learn for the test.
+- #Acronym  | To have a complete list of all the acronyms recommended to learn for the test.
+- #ApplicationAttacks  | Notes taken from the "Network Attacks" section.
-- `#AttackTypes` | Notes taken from the "Attack Types" part of the course.
+- #AttackTypes   | Notes taken from the "Attack Types" part of the course.
+- #NetworkAttacks  | Notes taken from the "Network Attack Section"
-- `#SocialEngineering` | Notes taken from the "Social Engineering" part of the course.
+- #SocialEngineering  | Notes taken from the "Social Engineering" part of the course.

 # Obsidian Plugins Used
 - [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) - Lets me generate lists and graphs of my different pages.
 Each note will show you a list of related notes, sorted alphabetically.
 The SY0-601 Dashboard page will aggregate all the new stuff I add automatically, so long as I use the tags mentioned above.